Aravind8281/Spotify-clone/README.md

-## spotify-clone
+# Spotify-clone

-Optimized only for PC
+This Spotify Clone is build using Spotify web api and optimized only for pc